Pectoral and Bicep Augmentation (Implants) Sydney

 Dr Norris performs male pectoral and bicep implants in fully accredited facilities.
 This is for your safety and to ensure optimum quality of care throughout the operation and the immediate post-operative period.
 The procedure can be performed under local anaesthetic with sedation or a full general anaesthetic, administered by Dr Greg Lindsay or Dr Mike Rose.
 You can expect the operation to take 1.5 hours.

 The type of procedure you will have depends on the underlying cause of your gynaecomastia.
 The incision for the implant is made under the armpit and is minimal in size.
 However, the size of the incision is usually dependant on how large the implant you have selected is.
 The pectoral muscle is dissected and the implant is placed in position.

-At the end of the operation the incisions are closed with absorbable sutures to save you the inconvenience of having them removed.
+At the end of the pectoral and bicep implants operation, the incisions are closed with absorbable sutures to save you the inconvenience of having them removed.
 A dressing is applied over the incisions and you will leave the hospital wearing a comfortable and supportive chest binder garment.

 What happens after the surgery?

 - Pectoral and Bicep Implants procedure takes approx. 1.5hrs to perform.